dec-773312/data-save/README.md

 # Encoder

 ## Usage
-1. Get the serial number of your device and then merge it with generate plus password in main.cpp in modelmi.
+1. Get the serial number of your device and then merge it with generate password in main.cpp in modelmi.
 2. Establish file path of the documents to be encoded.
 3. Run modelmi and then get the encrypted code.
 4. Input the encrypted code in main.cpp in jiemi,then run jiemi.